 The Snow Queen and the Marble Queen are two of the most boldly colorful Pothos varieties.
-The differences between them can be hard to identify with certainty, though.
+But unfortunately, the differences between them can be hard to identify with certainty.
 Some people even claim they’re the same plant expressing different levels of pigmentation.
 How do you know if you have a Marble Queen or Snow Queen Pothos?
 And does the difference matter?

 The Snow Queen Pothos has more variegation than the Marble Queen, sporting mostly white leaves with green speckles.
 That means a Marble Queen Pothos typically has more chlorophyll per leaf, so it grows faster.
 Whether you have a Marble Queen or Snow Queen Pothos, your plant needs aerated soil, moderate watering, and bright, indirect light.